-In the 2007 film, the bowler hat is more than a fashion accessory; it’s a scheming robot named Doris.
+In the 2007 film “Meet the Robinsons”, the bowler hat guy has a bowler hat that is also a scheming robot named Doris.
 Perhaps this is a commentary on the hat’s function throughout history.
 Hats have become synonymous with different style niches.
 Baseball hats adorn sporty types, and floppy hats are worn by beachgoers and Kentucky Derby fans.
 A man in bowler hat is dapper and a bit enigmatic.

 However, don’t hats serve a greater function?
 Doris knows that they do.
 When she joins forces with Bowler Hat Guy Meet the Robinsons, she’s cunning, resourceful and wily.
 She has a mission that goes beyond protecting human heads.

 The story revolves around Lewis, a budding inventor with a penchant for time travel.
 He is also an orphan.
 As a child, Lewis is obsessed with his inventions, which often scare away potential parents at the orphanage.
 His passion for inventing grows as he becomes an adult.

 In his 40s, Lewis has changed his name to Cornelius Robinson, and he is a kindhearted inventor with a mission to help people.
 His successful creations change lives.
 However, his failed gadgets are scrapped and ignored.
 Doris was one of those devices.